 Just one year after release from prison he’s running his own soft drinks business.
 In this article he shares his top tips for prison leavers and anyone struggling to find motivation at this time.

 - Embrace the help available from your local Jobcentre Work Coaches or anyone spurring you on

 - Find out about all of the support networks available to you depending on your circumstances.
-Bounce Back (external website) really helped me.
-Organisations like Recycling (external website) Lives also support ex-offenders.
-Nacro has a list of organisations (external website) that actively help people with criminal convictions to find permanent jobs, apprenticeships and work placements.
+The Bounce Back website really helped me.
+The Recycling Lives website also offers support to ex-offenders.
+The Nacro website has a list of organisations that actively help people with criminal convictions to find permanent jobs, apprenticeships and work placements.
 There’s lots of support available to help you get into work

 - Keep moving forward and understand rejection – it will happen but it’s not exclusive to you or personal